NYC Restaurant Week

 Summer Edition 2018

 Reservations opened on July 9th.
 This is the perfect opportunity to scope out New York’s ever-expanding culinary culture.
-From Brooklyn to the Bronx we can visit our favorite restaurants or try new ones…either way it’s exciting isn’t it?
+From Brooklyn to the Bronx, we can visit our favorite restaurants or try new ones…either way, it’s exciting.

-I know…I know…so many Restaurants so little time!
+I know…I know…so many Restaurants, so little time!
 What are you waiting for – let the adventures begin.
 Today I’m sharing the participating restaurant in Brooklyn.
 Try all 10 of them.
-I’m excited to see some old favorites and some exciting new places to try.
+I’m excited to see some old favorites and exciting new places to try.

-If you’d like to step out of Brooklyn – I’m definitely encouraging it.
-Head over to NYCGO You can search by name, cuisine, borough, neighborhood, or location.
+If you’d like to step out of Brooklyn – I’m encouraging it.
+Head over to NYCGO.
+You can search by name, cuisine, borough, neighborhood, or location.

-If the restaurant you’re visiting has more than one location, call ahead to make sure that a specific location is participating, And finally if you’re like me visit the same place twice – sometimes the second time around is even better.
+If the restaurant you’re visiting has more than one location, call ahead to ensure that a specific location is participating.
+Finally, if you’re like me, visiting the same place twice – sometimes the second time around is even better.

 Here’s a list of the Participating Restaurants in Brooklyn: